-- 4.4.1 Aeroplane Efficiency - 4.4.1.1 The objective of this record task is to demonstrate the greatest aeroplane operating efficiency. - 4.4.1.2 The course shall be approved or declared in writing prior to takeoff. - 4.4.1.3 The course shall be a triangular closed course defined by three control points including the takeoff place. - 4.4.1.4 No leg of the triangular course shall be less than 25 percent nor more than 45 percent of the course length. - 4.4.1.5 The required distance shall be accomplished on a single lap of the triangular course. - 4.4.1.6 The minimum required course length is determined by weight classification according to the table below:
+- 4.4.1 Aeroplane Efficiency - 4.4.1.1 The objective of this record task is to demonstrate the greatest aeroplane operating efficiency in aeroplanes with means of propulsion in Groups I-V. - 4.4.1.2 The course shall be approved or declared in writing prior to takeoff. - 4.4.1.3 The course shall be a triangular closed course defined by three control points including the takeoff place. - 4.4.1.4 No leg of the triangular course shall be less than 25 percent nor more than 45 percent of the course length. - 4.4.1.5 The required distance shall be accomplished on a single lap of the triangular course. - 4.4.1.6 The minimum required course length is determined by weight classification according to the table below: